Laupetin/OpenAssetTools/CONTRIBUTING.md

   necessary but avoid excessive commenting of simple things for example.
 This of course is a bit subjective, so just make sure the code does not aggressively look like it was AI generated.

+If a pull request or issue does not follow these rules, it may happen that it is closed directly.

 ## License and derivates

 The OpenAssetTools project is free software licensed under the [GPLv3 license](./LICENSE).